daplhall/dicechanics/README.md

-# DiceStatistics a dice statistical tool
+# DiceStatistics: Libary for modelling dice mechanics
 DiceStatistics provides a interface in python (inspired by anydice) for modelling dice mechanincs.
 ## Build and install
 - create venv